WhitakerLab/WhitakerLabProjectManagement/Maxine-Mackintosh/Weekly-Meetings.md

 * Recovered from IWD-week... whilst a celebratory week, I'm glad it only happens annually!
 * Went on holiday and had a good break
-* Used the half-a-week I had after the holiday to lots of the little bitty bits like Informatioon Governance training re-validation, follow-ing interviewees for the consumer data project, working on making some of my health policy paper graphics less ugly...
+* Used the half-a-week I had after the holiday to lots of the little bitty bits like Informatioon Governance training re-validation, following interviewees for the consumer data project, working on making some of my health policy paper graphics less ugly...
 I'm half way there
 * Had a really positive conversation with OL, easy and potentially v aligned collaboration for a generalisability paper there which would be super exciting!

 #### What did you struggle with?